-Exponents can be tricky at first, and this game provides plenty of practice!
+Exponents can be tricky at first, but this game provides plenty of practice!
 Draw from a deck of cards to find your numbers.
 Create a problem using exponents, and then use a calculator or scratch paper to work out the answers.
-Help one another out if someone gets stuck.
-Try to create problems that result in the largest products.
-If you do well, you'll win!
-In this activity, you'll work on multiplication and improve your understanding of exponents at the same time!
+Help each other out if someone gets stuck.
+The goal is to create problems that result in the largest products.
+You'll work on multiplication and improve your understanding of exponents at the same time!

 What's an Exponent?

 exponent: indicates how many times the number is to be used in multiplication; it is written as a small number at the upper right of a base number (e.g. 34 = 3 x 3 x 3 x 3, which comes out to 81.)

 What You Need: